Expected Gradients of Maxout Networks and Consequences to Parameter Initialization: Discussion

 We study the gradients of maxout networks with respect to the parameters and the inputs by analyzing a directional derivative of the input-output map.
 We observe that the distribution of the input-output Jacobian of maxout networks depends on the network input (in contrast to ReLU networks), which can complicate the stable initialization of maxout networks.
 Based on bounds on the moments, we derive an initialization that provably avoids vanishing and exploding gradients in wide networks.
 Experimentally, we show that, compared to other initializations, the suggested approach leads to better performance for fully connected and convolutional deep networks of standard width trained with SGD or Adam and better or similar performance compared to ReLU networks.
 Additionally, we refine previous upper bounds on the expected number of linear regions.
 We also derive results for the expected curve length distortion, observing that it does not grow exponentially with the depth in wide networks.
 Furthermore, we obtain bounds on the maxout NTK, suggesting that it might not converge to a constant when both the width and depth are large.
 These contributions enhance the applicability of maxout networks and add to the theoretical exploration of activation functions beyond ReLU.

-\paragraph{Limitations} Even though our proposed initialization is in a sense optimal, our results are applicable only when the weights are sampled from $\gaussian(0, c/\text{fan-in})$ for some $c$.
+\paragraph{Limitations} Even though our proposed initialization is optimal in the sense of the criteria specified at the beginning of Section~\ref{sec:implications_init}, our results are applicable only when the weights are sampled from $\gaussian(0, c/\text{fan-in})$ for some $c$.
 Further, we derived theoretical results only for fully-connected networks.
 Our experiments indicate that they also hold for CNNs: Figure~\ref{fig:gradients} demonstrates that gradients behave according to the theory for fully connected and convolutional networks, and Tables~\ref{tab:cnn_convergence_sgd} and \ref{tab:cnn_convergence_adam} show improvement in CNNs performance under the initialization suggested in Section~\ref{sec:implications_init}.
 However, we have yet to conduct the theoretical analysis of CNNs.

 \paragraph{Future work} In future work, we would like to obtain more general results in settings involving multi-argument functions, such as aggregation functions in graph neural networks, and investigate the effects that initialization strategies stabilizing the initial gradients have at later stages of training.